Paying your rent

 You can pay your rent at any Post Office or shop that displays a PayPoint sign throughout the country.
 Find your nearest Pay Point store.

 You will need to show your plastic rent card.
-Please allow two or three working days for the payment to reach us.
+You should allow two or three working days for the payment to reach us.
 Payments made on a Thursday or Friday at the Post Office may not reach your rent account until the following week.
 This may result in your rent account being in arrears.

 Standing order and cheque